Overview

 Preferred Skills:

--Backpacking experience
+Backpacking experience

--Camping experience with kitchen set up experience
+Camping experience with kitchen setup experience

--Ability to perform arduous tasks outdoors, for several hours at a time
+Ability to perform arduous tasks outdoors, for several hours at a time

--Ability to live in a multi-gendered, multi-cultured living space, sharing common spaces and communal meal settings each day.
+Ability to live in a multi-gendered, multi-cultured living space, sharing common spaces and communal meal settings each day.

 About Student Conservation Association